Once you learn how to prepare for anal sex correctly, you won’t have to worry about any pain or discomfort (or poop!) during the act.

 Anal Sex Podcast

 After reading this anal sex preparation guide, you may want listen to my anal sex podcast to learn some powerful anal sex tips for intense orgasms.
-You’ll disover 11 things you must do in order to make it wildly pleasurable, fun & satisfying and avoid any pain, embarrasment or mess.
+You’ll discover 11 things you must do in order to make it wildly pleasurable, fun & satisfying and avoid any pain, embarrassment or mess.

 1. It’s Normal To Be Nervous

 It’s completely natural to feel nervous and even a little concerned about the thought of anal sex for the first time, especially when you factor in the horror stories that abound on the internet about it.
 If anal sex hurts, it’s usually because it’s done wrong.

 If this makes you hesitant to try and confused about why your partner wants to, you’re not alone.
 First, check out some of the reasons why guys like anal sex.